bblarsen-sci/bblarsen-sci.github.io/docs/code_pages/posts/altair_amino_acid_scatter.md

     )
 )
 ```
-Finally, we want to add a vertical and horizontal line at x=0 and y=0, respectively.
+We want to add a vertical and horizontal line at x=0 and y=0, respectively.
 Finally, we combine the chart with the vertical and horizontal lines.
 ```python
 # Vertical line at x=0
 vline = alt.Chart(pd.DataFrame({'x': [0]})).mark_rule(color='gray',opacity=0.5,strokeDash=[2,4]).encode(x='x:Q')